the-turing-way/the-turing-way/book/website/communication/artists.md

 People receive messages through five senses: touch, taste, smell, vision and hearing.
 Just as people are different, so the ways they understand messages differ.
 Artists use a variety of different communication media to creatively communicate messages to different groups through different senses.
-Some use paintings, photographs, graphics.
+Some use paintings, photographs, or graphics.
 Others focus on music, sounds, theatre and performance in general.
 The list is endless.
 Sometimes, art becomes a powerful way to communicate messages to people in a way that people can relate to.